 - Use a microwave oven instead of a conventional electric range or oven.

 - Turn off your computer and monitor when not in use.

-- Plug home electronics, such as TVs and DVDs, into power strips and turn power strips off when equipment is not in use.
+- Plug home electronics, such as TVs and DVD players, into power strips and turn power strips off when equipment is not in use.

-- Lower the thermostat on your hot water heater; 120° is comfortable for most uses.
+- Lower the thermostat on your hot water heater; 120°F.